dib-lab/2021-paper-ibd/manuscript.md

 We developed a computational approach to resolve sub-species level differences between groups of short read shotgun metagenomes (**Figure @fig:overview**).
 While our pipeline relies on many published algorithms, we developed two new approaches that, when combined with existing tools, generated insights into microbial sequences associated with IBD subtype.
-After consistent pre-processing, we used FracMinHash sketching to produce subsampled k-mer abundance profiles of metagenomes that reflected the sequence diversity in a sample [@doi:10.12688/f1000research.19675.1] (CITE: Gather), and used these profiles to perform metagenome-wide k-mer association with IBD subtype.
+After consistent pre-processing, we used FracMinHash sketching to produce subsampled k-mer abundance profiles of metagenomes that reflected the sequence diversity in a sample [@doi:10.12688/f1000research.19675.1] (CITE: gather), and used these profiles to perform metagenome-wide k-mer association with IBD subtype.
 We refer to FracMinHash sketches as *signatures*, and for simplicity, continue referring to the sub-sampled k-mers in a signature as *k-mers*.
 Retaining only k-mers associated with IBD, we used the minimum set cover approach to identify the genomes that best encompassed these k-mers.